This post contains spoilers through Season 2, Episode 13 of This Is Us.

 As the show has gone on, it has peppered its plot with clues that may or may not—the tease will keep its teasing—provide answers to those questions.
 There’s the revelation that Jack and Rebecca might be buying another house (one with a garage full of boxed items that could, under the right and awful circumstances, easily function as tinder).
 And the reminders that the Pearson house has a faulty fusebox and regularly suffers power outages.
 And that the home’s smoke detector—for reasons thus far unexplained—is missing its battery.
 And that a recent trip to the mall resulted in both Jack and Rebecca forgetting to buy a replacement.
 Cue, at the end of This Is Us’s previous episode, “Clooney,” a lingering, ominous shot of a smoke detector, its battery connector hanging limply from the machine.

 “Before this season is over, we will see how Jack Pearson dies,” Sterling K. Brown, who plays Randall, said earlier this month, on the red carpet of the Golden Globes.
 Milo Ventimiglia, who plays Jack, told Us Weekly last Saturday that the specific cause of Jack’s death would be revealed “very, very, very, very soon.”
-And, indeed, on Tuesday’s show—Rosebud meets Crock-Pot—the tragic normality of his end revealed itself in all its tragedy.
-The tragic normality of his end revealed itself in all its tragedy.
+And, indeed, on Tuesday’s show—Rosebud meets Crock-Pot—the tragic normality of his end finally revealed itself.
 The Super Bowl.
 The kids preferring to spend their time with friends, and girlfriends, instead of their parents.
 The older couple cleaning out their garage, reminiscing, playfully bickering about the household objects that make up life’s dusty detritus.
 The gifted crock-pot.
 The faulty knob.
 The spark.
 The flames.
 This Is Us’s creator and showrunner, Dan Fogelman, told Entertainment Weekly that Jack’s death would be “a huge, romantic, sad, beautiful, melancholy wallop,” and he did not oversell the situation: Here, after months of speculation, was Jack’s death revealed to be the result not of human folly, but of the senseless tragedy of dumb luck.
 No rhyme, no reason, no meaning: just a horrible household accident.
 The kind that could happen to anyone.

 Fogelman, in his preview of all that, really was selling.
 Sad and beautiful and melancholy, after all, are key to the premises of a show like This Is Us.
 Week after week, audiences tune in not just to witness its drama and its wit—not just to take in the pitch-perfect banter between Randall and Beth—but also for an experience of collective catharsis.
 The show, as a contained story, may be supremely interested in family as a body that can be both insulating and isolating; as a cultural phenomenon, however, it revels in its own extroversions.
 Fogelman is extremely vocal, on social media and in the media of the more traditional iterations, about his intentions for the show.
 And each Tuesday, as the latest episode airs, many of its stars take to Twitter to offer their own assessments of that day’s installment of the Big Three’s story, reacting to the tales told along with viewers, in real time.
 It’s an interactivity—audience and authors, in dialogue with each other—that reveals itself, as well, within the framework of the show’s story itself: through little Easter eggs that reward careful viewing.
 Through fake-outs that take viewers’ familiarity with the show and subvert it.
 Through a long-running mystery that has for so long gone teasingly unsolved.
 Through fan service manifested, in the worst ways as well as the best, as manipulation.